- Meet C|M|LAW

 The Multistate Performance Test (MPT) is a closed universe writing test.
 The applicant is given a problem that replicates an assignment that might be given to a first year associate in a law firm or government agency.
 The assignment must be finished in 90 minutes and can range from drafting a contract, to writing a brief, memorandum, or client letter.
 The MPT provides the applicant with the necessary law and facts in the forms that a lawyer might find them, e.g., cases, statutes, witness statements, newspaper articles, letters, and client interviews.
 The applicant is required to use only the law provided in the problem.

 Ohio bar applicants must complete two MPTs when they take the bar exam.
 MPT problems from past bar exams, along with point sheets created by the authors of the MPT, are available from the National Conference of Bar Examiners.
 Published Ohio answers to the MPT are available via the Ohio Supreme Court's website.
 They are included in the Sample Ohio Bar Exam essay questions.
 They are also available through the C|M|Law Library.
 See KFO76 .Z9 O553.

 The MPRE is a multiple choice examination that tests your knowledge of the rules of professional conduct for lawyers and judges.
 It is a sixty question, two hour and five minute, multiple choice examination.
 The MPRE is based on the ABA Model Code of Professional Conduct, ABA Model Code of Judicial Conduct and controlling constitutional decisions.
 It can be taken any time during law school, and even after you’ve taken the bar examination.
 Most people take the MPRE after taking the law school course Legal Profession - Law 643.

 A sample MPRE 60 question test with detailed answers and explanations can be found at the National Conference of Bar Examiners (NCBE) website.
-There are numerous commercial MPRE courses that range in price from free to $250.00.
+There are commercial MPRE courses available as well.